-After obstruction, House meeting postponed until SaturdaySpeaker Dev Raj Ghimire defers meeting after UML refuses to end obstruction.
+House meeting postponed until SaturdaySpeaker Dev Raj Ghimire defers meeting until 4pm tomorrow after UML refuses to lift obstruction

-The meeting of the House of Representatives has been postponed until Saturday after the main opposition CPN-UML refused to end obstruction in the House proceedings.
+The meeting of the House of Representatives has been postponed until Saturday after the main opposition CPN-UML refused to lift obstruction.

-Bharat Raj Gautam, general secretary of the Parliament, in a notice, said Speaker Dev Raj Ghimire deferred the meeting for 4pm on Saturday citing ‘a special reason’.
-Earlier he had tried to resume the meeting at 6pm on Friday.
+Bharat Raj Gautam, general secretary of the Parliament, in a notice, said Speaker Dev Raj Ghimire deferred the meeting scheduled for 6pm today until 4pm tomorrow ‘due to a special reason’.

-The meeting of the lower House was initially postponed for 20 minutes after UML lawmakers obstructed the proceedings.
+The meeting of the lower house was earlier postponed for 20 minutes after UML lawmakers obstructed the proceedings.

 The main opposition party’s lawmakers stood from their seats in protest, accusing the CPN (Maoist Centre) lawmaker Leknath Dahal of breaching parliamentary decorum.